MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Consider the example of a cluster where alerts are configured at a vm level based on key metrics such as CPU utilization and error count.
 If the cluster suffers a failure, it is very likely that many alerts would be generated for each node.
 This can very quickly become overwhelming for operators, making issue identification and resolution challenging.
 Similarly, with the high number of configured alerts it is typical that a consistent alert volume can arise as a 'norm'.
 This ambient alert noise often leads to alerts going unnoticed or ignored.

-Health introduces a layer of seperation between monitoring data and alert rules.
+Health introduces a layer of separation between monitoring data and alert rules.
 Many different signals can be used to define health, with a single alert rule configured to use the evaluated health state.
 Health therefore allows for intelligent alerting based on many signal inputs.

-Since a health moel encapsulates business scenarios, it is also possilbe to elevate alerting to be scenario and business centric.
-For example, rather than alerting on the health of a cluater, it is possible to alert on the health of the system flows which depend on that cluster.
+Since a health model encapsulates business scenarios, it is also possible to elevate alerting to be scenario and business centric.
+For example, rather than alerting on the health of a cluster, it is possible to alert on the health of the system flows which depend on that cluster.
 Reusing the previous retail detection scenario, an alert can be defined to notify changes in the health of the process payments flow rather than underlying resources such as the Service Bus queue.

 > [!NOTE]
-> The ability to alert across all layters of the health model provides flexibility where different application personas are concerned.
-Application owners and product managers could be alerted to health state changes in key business scenarios or the application as a whole, while DevOps or operational resources could be alerted based on the health of compinent infrastructure or application components.
+> The ability to alert across all layers of the health model provides flexibility where different application personas are concerned.
+Application owners and product managers could be alerted to health state changes in key business scenarios or the application as a whole, while DevOps or operational resources could be alerted based on the health of component infrastructure or application components.

 ### Health model lenses

 Health is a relative data concept that can vary across different personas, even in the context of the same application scope.For example a DevOps user may have a very different definition of health to a SecOps user who may be more concerned with intrusion indicators an specific exposed components.
 Similarly, a DBA user might only be interested in a subset of the application model through the database resources only.

-Do not be afraid to derive varied lenses on the same health model, by interacting with the health data and model differently to satisfy the unique requirments of specific personas.
-Seperate models can also be constructed from an overlapping data set to achieve the same outcome.
+Do not be afraid to derive varied lenses on the same health model, by interacting with the health data and model differently to satisfy the unique requirements of specific personas.
+Separate models can also be constructed from an overlapping data set to achieve the same outcome.

 ### Health data retention

 Like all monitoring data, health gradually loses it's value over time for most observability use cases.
-It is not recomended to keep health data for longer than 60 days to avoid unecessary costs for data that is no longer relevant to the runtime operational state of your application.
+It is not recommended to keep health data for longer than 60 days to avoid unnecessary costs for data that is no longer relevant to the runtime operational state of your application.
 Archiving can be performed if necessary to satisfy audit requirements or to empower AIOps scenarios orientated around long term pattern analysis.

 > [!NOTE]
-> Health is inherently an abstract data type, and without the context of the broader model it is very difficult to rationalise why state changes occured.
+> Health is inherently an abstract data type, and without the context of the broader model it is very difficult to rationalize why state changes occurred.
 When archiving health data outside the contextual scope of the model, be mindful that it might lose all meaning unless also coupled with the configuration state of the model.

 ### Health trends and AIOps

 Health provides a quantified baseline for detection investigation.
 It therefore serves as the foundation for AIOps capabilities to apply machine learning intelligence.
-AIOps scenarios enabled by health range from deriving additional insights from state changes and identifying recomended actions, to pattern analysis of health trends to drive prediction and model refinement.
-In essence, the health model itself can be used as the principal input to the machine learning models analysing health trends.
+AIOps scenarios enabled by health range from deriving additional insights from state changes and identifying recommended actions, to pattern analysis of health trends to drive prediction and model refinement.
+In essence, the health model itself can be used as the principal input to the machine learning models analyzing health trends.

 ## Tooling for health modeling